Jake Bauers: Tampa Bay Rays

-2018 season

-The Rays promoted Bauers to the major leagues on June 7, 2018 and he made his major league debut the same night.
+The Rays promoted Bauers to the major leagues on June 7, 2018, and he made his major league debut the same night.
 In 52 games for Durham prior to his promotion, he was batting .279 with five home runs and 24 RBIs.
 He got his first major league hit, a double, on June 9 off of Seattle Mariners pitcher Félix Hernández.
 On June 24, 2018, Bauers hit his first career walk-off, a home run, against Chasen Shreve of the New York Yankees to finish a three-game sweep.
 Bauers homered in three straight games from July 29 to August 1.
 On August 23, Bauers scored the walk-off run, beating out a throw to home plate from Royals first baseman Ryan O'Hearn to secure a four-game sweep.
 In 96 games, he hit .201 with 11 home runs and 46 RBIs.

 Cleveland Indians

 On December 13, 2018, the Rays traded Bauers to the Cleveland Indians in a three-team trade in which the Rays acquired Yandy Díaz and Cole Sulser, and the Seattle Mariners acquired Edwin Encarnación from the Indians for Carlos Santana.
 On June 14, 2019, Bauers hit for the cycle against the Detroit Tigers.
-He was sent down to AAA on August 1, 2019.
+He was sent down to the Triple-A Columbus Clippers on August 1.
 He was hitting .233 with 11 home runs in 100 games.
 Bauers did not make an appearance for the Indians in 2020.

-In 2021, Bauers struggled to a .190/.277/.280 batting line with two home runs and six RBIs in 43 games before being designated for assignment on June 5, 2021.
+In 2021, Bauers struggled to a .190/.277/.280 batting line with two home runs and six RBI in 43 games before being designated for assignment on June 5, 2021.